happypeter/edocs/soho.md

 ## Entryway

+- how to store shoes, the creative way https://youtu.be/RWNjzxypsSc?t=345
 - this is how to make your room clean, by changing shoes https://youtu.be/cRs5z-pmozE?t=97
   - the height differences does help